-A group of over 400 like minded enthusiasts dedicated to the Rudge Whitworth Marque.
+A group of over 550 + like minded enthusiasts from around the world dedicated to the Rudge Whitworth Marque and its preservation.

 Technical information, modifications and restoration topics are discussed in vivid detail.
-Surplus and new spares are made available to site members and up to date technical, machine dating and component drawing information is available to download, most of which is not available elsewhere.
-This site has NO connections to the Rudge Enthusiasts Club (see Home, About this site).
+Surplus and new spares are made available to site members and up to date accurate technical, machine dating, Spares lists and component drawing information is available to download, most of which is not available elsewhere.
+Sadly, this site has NO connections to the Rudge Enthusiasts Club (see Home, About this site).
+Become part of this active & supportive site today! - Membership starts at £0 and gets cheaper!

 Up to date technical help from Rudge experts...